 ‘E’ is for ‘electron’

 E-beam technology has been around for decades.
 The basic concept is that a metal wire is heated until it gives off electrons, which are accelerated and formed into a beam by electric and magnetic fields.
-Unlike visible and ultraviolet light (but just like extreme ultraviolet light) electron beams have to travel in a vacuum so they are not deflected or absorbed before reaching the target.
+Unlike visible and ultraviolet light (but just like extreme ultraviolet light) electron beams must travel in a vacuum so they are not deflected or absorbed before reaching the target.

 In metrology and inspection in the semiconductor industry, the e-beam scans across the wafer.
 The electrons strike the surface and penetrate a small distance into the material, generating new 'secondary electrons' before being scattered.
 Just as with diffraction-based measurements, measuring the scattering of secondary electrons allows us to build up a very high-resolution picture of the surface.
 The more focused the beam, the smaller the details that can be measured.